AxeWP/wp-graphql-gravity-forms/README.md

     }
   ) {
+    entryId # This will be the ID of the newly created entry. entry {
-    entryId # This will be the ID of the newly created entry. resumeToken # This will be null, since the entry is no longer a draft. isDraft # This will be set to false. entry {
+      entryId # This will be the ID of the newly created entry. resumeToken # This will be null, since the entry is no longer a draft. isDraft # This will be set to false. fields {
-      entryId
-      fields {
         edges {
           node {